DataONEorg/k8s-cluster/storage/storage.md

 Once the SC has been created, a PVC can be created that references the SC.
 When a pod references the PVC, the storage driver will then call it's storage provisioner that will search for a volume SC that satisfies the PVC request, and then the PV will be created for the pod.

 Dynamically created PVs will persist as long as the PVC that referenced it exists.
 Once the PVC is deleted, the referenced PV is deleted.
-However, if the SC was configured such that the created volume is retained, the underlying storage is not erased and can be manually accessed.
+However, if the SC was configured such that the created volume is retained, the underlying storage is not erased, and can be manually accessed.
+To clean up the storage, see ([Deleting the Underlying Storage for a Dynamic PV](#deleting-the-underlying-storage-for-a-dynamic-pv))

 An example of dynamic provisioning is described in [Ceph-CSI RBD](./Ceph/Ceph-CSI-RBD.md).